 - extends your contract so that it is for longer than three months, you will join the Scheme from the pay period after your contract is extended - must enrol you into the Scheme under the Government automatic enrolment provisions.
 Your employer must do so if you are an eligible jobholder, unless your employer decides to postpose the dater you join.
-An eligible jobholder is a worker who is age 22 or over, under State Pension Age who earns more than £10,000 a year (2022/23 figure). you will normally be brought into the Scheme from the automatic enrolment date.
+An eligible jobholder is a worker who is age 22 or over, under State Pension Age who earns more than £10,000 a year.

-If you join the Scheme you have the right to opt out.
+If you join the Scheme, you have the right to opt out.
 You can complete an opt out form once you have started your employment.